danieljauch/kaizen/pages/values/index.md

 ---

-At IBBA, we believe that martial arts is about more than the forms you practice.
+At Kaizen IBBA, we believe that martial arts is about more than the forms you practice.
 The aim of practicing an art is to better yourself and give back to those around you.